This is India's period of cultural resurrection: MP CM on Mahakal corridor | Science-Environment

 ''What is a matter of happiness is that this is a period of cultural resurrection of India.
 Under prime minister's leadership, first Baba Kedarnath Dham was redeveloped, then Kashi Vishwanath Corridor was made and now with blessings of Mahakal Maharaj, Shri Mahakal Lok has been made,'' Chouhan told reporters.

-''And, to dedicate this Mahakal Lok to Mahakal Baba, the supremely able PM of the country is coming to Ujjain at 6 pm on October 11 to dedicate the Mahakal Lok... entire state is excited,'' he added.
+''And, to dedicate this Mahakal Lok to Mahakal Baba, the supremely able PM of the country is coming to Ujjain at 6 pm on October 11... entire state is excited,'' he added.

 Chouhan appealed to countrymen to visit Ujjain on the inauguration.